itsakmak/envrio_databases/README.md

     <tr>
       <td>get_by_code</td>
       <td>By providing the station code it returns an sqlalchemy object with the station id, brand, model, code, date_created, longitude,
-      latitude, elevation, access, name and icon_type</td>
+      latitude, elevation, access, name, and icon_type</td>
     </tr>
     <tr>
       <td>get_by_brand</td>
       <td>By providing the station brand it returns an array of sqlalchemy objects equal to the stations of the provided brand.
-Each sqlalchemy onject provided infor for the station id, brand, model, code, date_created, longitude, latitude, elevation, access, name and icon_type</td>
+Each sqlalchemy object provided infor for the station id, brand, model, code, date_created, longitude, latitude, elevation, access, name, and icon_type</td>
     </tr>
     <tr>
       <td>get_by_access</td>
-      <td>By providing a user id it returns an array of sqlalchemy objects with the stations that the use has an active subscription.
-Each sqlalchemy onject provided infor for the station id, brand, model, code, date_created, longitude, latitude, elevation, access, name and icon_type</td>
+      <td>By providing a user ID it returns an array of sqlalchemy objects with the stations that the user has an active subscription.
+Each sqlalchemy object provided infor for the station id, brand, model, code, date_created, longitude, latitude, elevation, access, name, and icon_type</td>
     </tr>
     <tr>
       <td>update_date_created</td>
-      <td>By providing a station id and a timestamp it updates the date_created column value.</td>
+      <td>By providing a station ID and a timestamp it updates the date_created column value.</td>
     </tr>
     <tr>
       <td>delete_by_code</td>